 One of my staple foods, besides cheese, is bars.
 Granola bars, nut bars, fig bars, you name it.
 They're just so easy, and I fancy them a healthy snack choice.
 I've added protein bars to the bar repertoire, though they taste like frozen chalk blocks half the time.
-But hey, I'm aiming for some serious muscle tone, folks.
-And when I'm in a training cycle or climbing more than usual, I like to up my protein intake to make sure I'm fueling my body for full recovery.
+When I'm in a training cycle or climbing more than usual, I like to up my protein intake to make sure I'm fueling my body for full recovery.

-Well, if I want muscles like Becky Switzer, I'm gonna be upping my protein and pray I don't overdo it and end up like this guy.
-And while I aim to get the vast majority of those grams from real, whole foods, I'm not opposed to the protein pow.
+While I aim to get the vast majority of those grams from real, whole foods, I'm not opposed to incorporating protein powder into my diet.
 There's a lot of great brands these days that make their powders from whole foods.
-(I made the recipe below with Sunwarrior's Warrior blend.
-No, they're not paying me to write that.)
+(I make my protein bars with Bone Broth powder.)
+Each bar offers about 10 grams of protein.

 Homemade Protein Bars